Applying for Admission: Bachelor’s Degree Programs

 Fresh Start can offer a new beginning for students who performed poorly at UAF when they last attended and who have taken at least a two-year break from classes.
 Those who withdrew from school or were dismissed for academic reasons may apply for readmission and request that their entire prior academic record be disregarded.
 Students who qualify for Fresh Start begin their college study anew with no credits attempted or earned, and no quality points reflected in future GPA calculations.
 Fresh Start can be used only once.

-All prior course work will remain part of the student’s overall academic record and appear on transcripts, but none of the previously earned credits can be used in a new program.
+All prior coursework will remain part of the student’s overall academic record and appear on transcripts, but none of the previously earned credits can be used in a new program.
+These credits will be included only in GPA computations for graduation with honors (see Graduation with Honors).
+A student admitted under Fresh Start may be allowed advanced standing or a waiver of requirements just as any other student, but will not be allowed credit by exam for courses lost in Fresh Start.

 Readmission of Service Members